Estrogen-Rocks/estrogen-rocks.github.io/hrt.md

 ```
 </details>

+---

 <details>
   <summary>How to Self-Inject - Click to Expand</summary>
-  Your physician will probably already have guidelines and
+  Your physician will probably already have guidelines and instructions for you, but sometimes your doctor is sucky.

-  FDA Approved guide for using syringes, sharps, and needles:
+  ### FDA Approved guide for using syringes, sharps, and needles:

   [Safely using Sharps.](https://www.fda.gov/medical-devices/consumer-products/safely-using-sharps-needles-and-syringes-home-work-and-travel)